Threads and Processes

-Processes exist in the operating system and correspond to what users see as programs or applications.
+Processes exist within the operating system and correspond to what users see as programs or applications.
 A thread, on the other hand, exists within a process.
-For this reason, threads are sometimes referred to as light-weight processes.
+For this reason, threads are sometimes called light-weight processes.
 Each process consists of one or more threads.

 The existence of multiple processes enables a computer to perform more than one task at a time.
-The existence of multiple threads enables a process to separate work to be performed in parallel.
-On a computer with multiprocessors, processes or threads can run on different processors.
-This enables true parallel processing.
+The existence of multiple threads enables a process to break down work to be performed in parallel.
+On a machine with multiprocessors, processes or threads can run on different processes, enabling true parallel processing.

 Perfect parallel processing is not always possible.
-Threads sometimes must be synchronized.
-One thread may have to wait for a result from another thread, or one thread may need exclusive access to a resource that another thread is using.
+Threads sometimes need to be synchronized.
+One thread may need to wait for a result from another thread, or one thread may need exclusive access to a resource that another thread is using.
 Synchronization problems are a common cause of bugs in multithreaded applications.
-Sometimes threads may end up waiting for a resource that never becomes available.
-This results in a condition called deadlock.
+Sometimes threads may end up waiting for a resource that never becomes available, resulting in a condition called deadlock.

 The Visual Studio debugger provides powerful but easy-to-use tools for debugging threads and processes.